azazellochg/pytemscript/docs/remote.rst

 **46699**.
 Under the hood UTAPI utilizes gRPC (Google Remote Procedure Calls) framework that uses protocol buffers for communication.

-Here we provide a Python client that converts API commands to UTAPI calls.
+Pytemscript converts its API commands to UTAPI calls.
 The client requires extra dependencies to be installed:

 .. code-block:: python